OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ## What is Open Source Software <a name="What_OSS"></a>

-Open Source Software (OSS) is computer software in which the source code is available under a specific license that enables other users to access, modify, and redistribute that code for any purpose.
-Typically, as a result of this, it is easier to obtain and re-use compared to proprietary software.
+Open Source Software (OSS) is computer software in which the full source code is available under a specific license that enables other users to access, modify, and redistribute that code for any purpose.
+Typically, as a result of this, it is easier to obtain compared to proprietary software, and re-use for analysis, simulation, and visualisation for research.
 Because OSS requires such a license, it typically remains free of charge by default.

+OSS fits into the broader scheme of Open Science as it makes helps to make the full research environment,including the software and code that produced the research results, fully accessible.
+As such, it forms a necessary component for the reproducibility of research, along with other aspects such as sharing data.

 Some of the common advantages include: